Spotfund logo

 • Living in the city reduces the financial toll of what is often called the “disability tax.”
 Transportation, food access, medical coordination, and basic survival already cost significantly more when you are disabled.
 Living further away in inaccessible areas multiplies those costs.

-• After enduring the horrible brutal realities of housing instability that have been catastrophic for my health, the only way I can protect my fragile health from harm and keep Puma and I safe is living alone.
+• After enduring the horrible brutal realities of housing instability that have been catastrophic for my health, the only way I can protect my fragile health from harm and keep safe is living alone.

 • Healing isn’t possible without a home.
 My hope for this phase of my fundraiser is to raise enough funds to rent my own apartment; a an immunocompromised safe, disability accessible home close to my medical providers, and accessible the resources and services I depend on a disabled chronically ill individual to survive; Your support is crucial in helping me achieve these goals.
 Your generosity will provide the stability I need to spend my final chapter of life safe and free from harm.
 Every donation, no matter the size, will help me take another step towards ending this nightmare of simultaneously battling housing instability and a health crisis.
 My heartfelt thanks for your compassion and unwavering support throughout my health crisis.